Christian Hansen Jr.: United States Marshal

 As a result of Hansen's connections to the Republican Party, when Republican Richard Nixon assumed the presidency in January 1969, Hansen was considered for appointment as Vermont's United States Marshal.
 Vermont's senior U.S. Senator, Republican George Aiken, considered Hansen and Howard P. Lunderville, a member of the Vermont House of Representatives from Williston, and decided to recommend Hansen.
 Nixon nominated Hansen in May 1969, and he was confirmed in June.
 After Nixon was reelected in 1972, he nominated Hansen for a second term, which was confirmed in October 1973.
 He served until August 1977, when President Jimmy Carter, a Democrat, nominated Earle B. McLaughlin, the sheriff of Chittenden County, to succeed Hansen.

 Later career

 After leaving the Marshal's office, Hansen was the owner and operator of Avenue Grocery Store in Brattleboro.
 In 1978, he was an unsuccessful candidate for the Republican nomination for Windham County assistant judge.
 In 1980, he was the successful Republican nominee to succeed Timothy J. O'Connor as the Windham 4-3 district member in the Vermont House of Representatives.
-Hansen served in the House from January 7, 1981 to April 22, 1982, and was succeeded by Dart W. Everett.
+Hansen served in the House from January 7, 1981 to April 22, 1982, and was succeeded by Dart Everett.